apache/nifi-minifi-cpp/extensions/jni/README.md

 JNI provides the ability to access NiFi processors within MiNiFi C++.
 By exploding NARs, and coupling the framework JNI jar that exist within the JNI extension, we can replicate the behavior of NiFi processors.

 The subdirectory nifi-framework-jni contains the corresponding JNI library that is needed.
-Place that into the API directory
+Place that into the API directory if you are not running make package.

 ## Configuration